nyanduga/weeman/README.md

-# Weeman - http server for phishing
+# https://github.com/nyanduga/Weeman - http server for phishing

 This is a copy of the original https://github.com/Hypsurus/weeman repository because the complete account was removed.
 All credits goes to Hypsurus and the constributers of this project.